The Daxophone

 Hans Reichel’s solution to this problem was to painstakingly sand the underneath side of every tongue he made so it was slightly contoured, which is a very time consuming process.
 In my approach using a contoured soundplate, that process needs to be done only once (by me).
 So making your own tongues simply requires that they are flat on the underneath side.
 The contour I have developed also reduces the likelihood of ‘buzzing’ that flat soundplates can introduce, and provides a ‘big bottom bass’ sound.
 You will get consistent volume even for an up-bow without a dax pushing down on the tongue, for which flat surfaces often suffer large volume drops because the tongue is lifted away from the soundbox.

 I have elected to do away with the fixed tripod used in Reichel’s design and instead use an arca swiss mounting plate.
 These plates are used in the professional camera/video industry to mount heavy equipment to tripods.
 A big advantage of this approach is that you can quickly mount or dismount the daxophone on the tripod.
-Particularly if you use a ‘ballhead’ on your tripod you can also easily adjust the angle of the daxophone to match your preferred playing style an seating position.
+Particularly if you use a ‘ballhead’ on your tripod you can also easily adjust the angle of the daxophone to match your preferred playing style and seating (or standing) position.
+This is much more comfortable than mounting the dax on a table (or piece of board) with a clamp.
+Having the daxophone at the wrong angle can significantly impede your playing because, like with string instruments, good technique requires the right posture that lets you use your arm and hand weight fluently.
+You will find it much easier to get a wide range of sounds when the angle is adjusted correctly.